ajgappmark/2014-spring-si-cpsc120/week-4/readme.md

 ## Exercise

 If you get done early, please help a friend.
-If you don't have a friend, and you can possible stand it, please make one, and then help them :)
+If you don't have a friend, and you can possibly stand it, please make one, and then help them :)

 ### Setup